Apollo (dog): Life and career

 Apollo was a German Shepherd born around 1992, who was in service with the K-9 unit of the New York Police Department (NYPD).
 In 1994, he graduated from the NYPD Canine Special Operations Division, and was one of the first dogs to learn search and rescue.
 Apollo passed Type-II training in Florida in 1997, and Type-I in Indianapolis in 1999.
 He was also part of the first NYPD K-9 team to pass them for Urban Search and Rescue New York Task Force 1.
 Apollo and his handler Peter Davis also worked in the Dominican Republic after a hurricane.
 Apollo died in November 2006.

 September 11 attacks

 Apollo and his handler, Peter Davis, were called in to assist with the rescue operations after the September 11 terror attacks.
 They arrived at the World Trade Center site fifteen minutes after the fall of the twin towers, making Apollo the first search and rescue dog to arrive at the site.
-At one point, Apollo was almost killed by flames and falling debris.
-However, he survived, having been drenched after falling into a pool of water just before this incident.
-Apollo started working again as soon as Davis had brushed the debris off him.
+At one point, Apollo was almost killed by flames and falling debris, however, he survived, having been drenched after falling into a pool of water just before this incident.
+Apollo started working again as soon as Davis had brushed the debris off him, saving eight lives in total.